stormreply/storm-library-for-terraform/README.md

      other identity than the owner of the forked repository.
 Switch your GitHub identity in that case.
    - In the panel that opens now:
-     - **Use workflow from** Branch: main
+     - _Use workflow from_ Branch: main
-     - As **AWS Access Domain**, enter the id or alias of your AWS Identity Center.
+     - As _AWS Access Domain_, enter the id or alias of your AWS Identity Center.
-       Example: if your AWS Identity Center URL is mad.awsapps.com, your AWS Access Domain would be "mad"
+       Example: if your AWS Identity Center URL is _mad.awsapps.com_, your AWS Access Domain would be _mad_
-     - As **AWS Access Role**, enter AdministratorAccess or some similar permission set granted to you in the AWS account
+     - As _AWS Access Role_, enter AdministratorAccess or some similar permission set granted to you in the AWS account
-     - As **AWS Account**, enter the 12-digit account id of the AWS account where you intend to install your Terraform S3 backend and deploy SLT demos
+     - As _AWS Account_, enter the 12-digit account id of the AWS account where you intend to install your Terraform S3 backend and deploy SLT demos
-     - As **AWS Region**, enter the region where you want the Terraform S3 backend bucket installed.
+     - As _AWS Region_, enter the region where you want the Terraform S3 backend bucket installed.
-       Example: eu-central-1
+       Example: _eu-central-1_
    - Click on _Run workflow_.
 After a few seconds, reload the page.
 You will see the "Configure" workflow being listed as _In progress_ in the list of workflow runs.